alexpaul/Compositional-Layout/Composition-Layout-Combine.md

 This is a wrapper around `URLSession` that Combine provides and allows us to create a `Publisher` that we will be subscribing on in our view controller to get the results of the photo search.

+#### `debounce`

+Allows a scheduled time before carrying out a specific task.
+In the case of our app we will add a second delay after the user finishes to type before running the network request of their search.
+This will prevent multiple requests from going to the Pixabay API as the user is typing.

+## 4. `UISearchController`

+Allows you to embed a search bar into the navigation bar item and is a more modern way to carry out searches with some more flexibility as opposed to your standard `UISearchBar` api.
+Also you can assign a specific view controller to be the results controller among other features `UISearchController` provides.